 As far as I can tell, Dr. King made at least two trips to the Caribbean.
 The second was a visit to Jamaica in 1965.
 Check out this great line from Dr. King’s speech in Jamaica…

 If it falls to our luck to be street-sweepers, sweep the streets like Raphael painted pictures, like Michaelangelo carved marble, like Shakespeare wrote poetry, and like Beethoven composed music.
 Sweep the streets so well that all the hosts of heaven and earth would have to pause and say ‘Here lived a great street sweeper.

 Tucked away in Puerto Rico’s mountainous southwest region, San Germán is the second oldest city in Puerto Rico and the third oldest in the entire United States.
-A world away from the hustle and bustle of cosmopolitan San Juan, San Germán is a quiet, peaceful town well off the beaten path of most vacationers to Puerto Rico.
+A world away from the hustle and bustle of cosmopolitan San Juan, San Germán is a quiet, peaceful town well off the beaten path of most travelers to Puerto Rico.

-San Germán’s Historic District holds a spot on the National Register of Historic Places, and no wonder: there are more than 100 notable landmarks and places of interest like Porta Coeli for traveling history buffs to enjoy here.
+San Germán’s Historic District holds a spot on the National Register of Historic Places, and no wonder.
+There are more than 100 notable landmarks and places of interest like Porta Coeli for traveling history buffs to enjoy here.